1. How to Write a Student CV + Template & Examples [2025]

 • Use 1.15 line spacing and double space after subheadings in your CV, making it clear and pleasing to the eye.

-• Student CVs, and CVs in general, should be one page long (you can eliminate unnecessary details such as your date of birth).
+• Don’t make your CV too long.
+Student CVs, and CVs in general, should be one page long (you can eliminate unnecessary details such as your date of birth).

-One last piece of CV advice.
-If you don't hear from them for a week, write a follow-up e-mail.
+One last piece of CV advice: If you don't hear from them for a week, write a follow-up e-mail.
 It’s a small gesture, but hiring managers expect it, as it shows your commitment.

 7. Add a cover letter to your student CV